Cobalt-60: Incidents involving medical radiation sources

 A radioactive contamination incident occurred in 1984 in Ciudad Juárez, Chihuahua, Mexico, originating from a radiation therapy unit illegally purchased by a private medical company and subsequently dismantled for lack of personnel to operate it.
 The radioactive material, ^{60}Co, ended up in a junkyard, where it was sold to foundries that inadvertently smelted it with other metals and produced about 6,000 tons of contaminated rebar.
 These were distributed in 17 Mexican states and several cities in the United States.
 It is estimated that 4,000 people were exposed to radiation as a result of this incident.

 In the Samut Prakan radiation accident in 2000, a disused radiotherapy head containing a ^{60}Co source was stored at an unsecured location in Bangkok, Thailand and then accidentally sold to scrap collectors.
 Unaware of the danger, a junkyard employee dismantled the head and extracted the source, which remained unprotected for a period of days at the junkyard.
 Ten people, including the scrap collectors and workers at the junkyard, were exposed to high levels of radiation and became ill.
 Three junkyard workers later died of their exposure, which was estimated to be over 6 Gy.
 Afterward, the source was safely recovered by Thai authorities.

 In December 2013, a truck carrying a disused 111 TBq ^{60}Co teletherapy source from a hospital in Tijuana to a radioactive waste storage center was hijacked at a gas station near Mexico City.
 The truck was soon recovered, but the thieves had removed the source from its shielding.
 It was found intact in a nearby field.
 Despite early reports with lurid headlines asserting that the thieves were "likely doomed", the radiation sickness was mild enough that the suspects were quickly released to police custody, and no one is known to have died from the incident.

 Other incidents

-On 13 September 1999, six people tried to steal ^{60}Co rods from a chemical plant in the city of Grozny, Chechen Republic.
+On 13 September 1999, six people tried to steal ^{60}Co rods from a chemical plant in the city of Grozny, Chechen Republic, Russia.
 During the theft, the suspects opened the radioactive material container and handled it, resulting in the deaths of three of the suspects and injury of the remaining three.
 The suspect who held the material directly in his hands died of radiation exposure 30 minutes later.
 This incident is described as an attempted theft, but some of the rods are reportedly still missing.